 Course Descriptions: Art

 * Please note, courses listed below may or may not be offered.
-Please refer to the Course Catalog link for classes offered for the current semester.
+Please refer to the flyer above for classes offered for the current semester. *

 ART 101 Signifying Practices: Art and Visual Culture.
 4 hours.
 Introduction to theoretical perspectives for analyzing experiences of visual and multi-modal phenomena.
 Strategies for researching and writing about topics related to contemporary aesthetic practices.
 Course Information: Fields trips required at a nominal fee.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Laboratory.